 How can I tell if I need to see a doctor for my fever symptoms?

-Most low-grade fevers are short-lived, especially in otherwise healthy adults, but other need prompt prompt medical attention and fever treatment.
+Most low-grade fevers are short-lived, especially in otherwise healthy adults, but others that don't have a normal temperature need prompt medical attention and fever treatment.
 Generally speaking, emergency care should be sought for fevers that are:

 - 101°F or higher in adults and children over 6 months of age, 100.4°F or higher in infants up to three months of age